Learn more about our impactLearn more about our impact

 Unlike the transportation and power sectors—where renewable electricity, electric vehicles, and new mobility strategies reflect important progress over the past two decades—the industrial sector lags significantly behind.
 Today, renewable thermal energy solutions remain largely unavailable or cost-effective.
 These include sustainable, waste-derived biomass, biogas (including landfill gas), renewable natural gas (or biomethane), and renewable sources such as geothermal, industrial electrification, green hydrogen, and solar thermal.
 Policy support and investment are badly needed to bring these solutions to scale.
 Policy support and investment are badly needed to bring these solutions to scale.

 Our bold proposal vision is to slash industrial thermal energy emissions by 30% by increasing industrial renewable thermal energy use by 20% by 2026 and 150% by 2030.
-The RTC approach builds upon the buyer-driven model of our successful Renewable Energy Buyers Alliance, which WWF helped spin-off into a new trade association in 2019.
+The RTC approach builds upon the buyer-driven model of our successful Clean Energy Buyer’s Alliance, which WWF helped spin-off into a new trade association in 2019.
 Our bold vision is to slash industrial thermal energy emissions by 30%.
-We will achieve this by increasing industrial renewable thermal energy use initially by 20% by 2026 and then by 150% by 2030.

 Over the next five years, the RTC will expand its initiatives to accelerate the deployment of renewable thermal solutions through four strategic levers:

 Decarbonizing industrial heat will require significant changes in technologies, markets, business practices, and policies.
 This shift will create broader societal impacts beyond the companies sourcing thermal energy.
 To successfully drive a renewable thermal energy transition that works for people, the RTC will: